VadymMakohon/eBook/README.md

 If you have any suggestions, issues, or questions, feel free to open an issue or reach out directly via GitHub.
 We appreciate your feedback!

 ## 📜 License
-This repository is for educational purposes only and has an MIT License
+This repository is for educational purposes and has an MIT License

+### Show your support

+Give a ⭐ if you like this website!

 #  Contributors <img src="https://cdn-icons-png.flaticon.com/512/5431/5431310.png" alt="Contribution Icon" width="50" height="50">